Friedrich Karl Florian: Nazi career

 Florian joined the Nazi Party on 18 August 1925 (membership number 16,699).
 He founded the local Party organization in Buer and was its Ortsgruppenleiter (Local Group Leader) from 1925 to 1927.
 He also joined the Sturmabteilung (SA) in August 1925 as a Sturmführer.
 He advanced to Kreisleiter (County Leader) from 1927 to 1929.
 He concurrently served until 1929 as the only Nazi City Councilor in Gelsenkirchen.

 On 1 October 1929, Florian was named the Bezirksleiter (District Leader) for Bergisches Land-Niederrhein, succeeding Fritz Hartl.
 When this area was upgraded to Gau status on 1 August 1930, Florian was named the first (and only) Gauleiter of Gau Düsseldorf.
-In September 1930 he was elected as a member of the Reichstag from electoral district 22, Düsseldorf.
+In September 1930, he was elected as a member of the Reichstag from electoral district 22, Düsseldorf East, a seat he would retain until the fall of the Nazi regime in May 1945.
 In these years Florian also founded the publishing company Volkischer Verlag and the Nazi newspapers Wuppertaler Zeitung and Bergischer Beobachter.

 In April 1932, he became a member of the Landtag of Prussia and in September 1933 of the Prussian State Council.
-On 25 September 1933 he was promoted to SA-Gruppenführer.
+On 25 September 1933, he was promoted to SA-Gruppenführer.
 Also in 1933 he was made Chairman of the Rhenish Local Parliament and appointed to the Rhenish Provincial Landtag.
-In 1934 he was made a member of the Prussian Provincial Council for the Rhine Province, and in 1935 was elected to the Academy for German Law.
+In 1934, he was made a member of the Prussian Provincial Council for the Rhine Province, and in 1935 was elected to the Academy for German Law.
 In May 1936, he was appointed to the Reichsleitung, the Nazi Party national leadership.
 On 30 January 1937 he attained the rank of SA-Obergruppenführer.